HiLT-ISpy/ispy/README.md

 # iSpy_python

-I worked on this project while at [UNT](http://unt.edu) working in the [HiLT Lab](http://hilt.cse.unt.edu) as part of the [I Spy Project](http://hilt.cse.unt.edu/ispy.html).
-I graduated in 2015 with my BS and am now at [Texas A&M](http://tamu.edu) working on my PhD in computer science, so I will no longer be contributing to this code.
-This code will be maintained by [Jacob](http://github.com/jacobbrunson) during his time in the HiLT Lab.
+This code is for the [HiLT Lab's](http://hilt.cse.unt.edu) [I Spy Project](http://hilt.cse.unt.edu/ispy.html).

-This code simulates a game of I Spy between two players, who in this case are both simulated.
+It simulates a game of I Spy between two players, who in this case are both simulated.
 We currently play using a set of 17 objects and hopefully we will be able to add new objects to the playspace soon.
 Imagine that player 1 selects the object to be guessed, and player 2 tries to guess the object.
 Player 2 learns about objects based on collected descriptions, player 1's answers to questions, and features extracted from images of the objects.
 As the system simulates games, player 2 should get better at asking questions to determine which object player 1 has selected.
 This will simultaneously increase accuracy and decrease the number of questions asked to identify the object.

 A (very) rough description of how the simulation works can be found [here](http://hilt.cse.unt.edu/static/images/projects/ispy/SUREPoster2014.pdf).
 Another description is [here](http://www.aaai.org/ocs/index.php/WS/AAAIW15/paper/viewFile/10074/10210) if you feel like reading a conference paper.
 The version from the paper is not automated like the version in this repository and the formulas are different, but the concept and goals are similar.

 If you intend to play the game with a NAO robot, you must install some custom modules.
-You can find the modules and the installation process in the repo: https://github.com/jacobbrunson/ispy_robot
+You can find the modules and the installation process in the repo: https://github.com/HiLT-ISpy/ispy_robot

 Setup: